The Tombstone Epitaph: Museum

-In addition to publishing the historical monthly, The Epitaph office in Tombstone's historical district welcomes visitors from 9:30 a.m. and 5 p.m. daily.
+The Epitaph office in the Tombstone Historic District welcomes visitors from 9:30 a.m. and 5 p.m. daily.
 Inside of Tombstone's oldest continually operated business, visitors can watch a free video presentation on printing in the 1880s, view a Washington flat bed press on which early issues of The Epitaph were printed, explore a large museum devoted to the era of "hot metal" printing, see rare photographs and other early Tombstone newspapers, and learn much about the life of John Philip Clum, the frontiersman who started The Epitaph after Tombstone burst on the western mining scene after silver was discovered by Ed Schieffelin in 1877.

-Subscriptions – $25 in the U.S. and $50 elsewhere—can be started by visiting The Epitaph's website or by writing to The Tombstone Epitaph, P.O.
-Box 1880, Tombstone, AZ 85638.

-In 1975, Tombstone Epitaph, Inc. reached an agreement with the University of Arizona Journalism Department to continue publication of the local edition, which circulates in Tombstone.
-The local edition was produced by journalism students on a biweekly basis during the academic year until 2018.